JuliaML/MLDataUtils.jl/docs/index.rst

 interesting category of data handling functionality are what we call **data access pattern**.
 These "pattern" include *subsetting*, *resampling*, *iteration*, and *partitioning* of various types of data sets.
-The functionalty was designed around the key requirement of allowing any user-defined type to serve as a custom data source and/or access pattern in a first class manner.
+The functionality was designed around the key requirement of allowing any user-defined type to serve as a custom data source and/or access pattern in a first class manner.
 That said, there was also a lot of attention focused on